Financial-Times/origami/apps/website/_posts/2021-11-05-newsletter.md

 ### Storybook

-Origami and Storybook sitting in a tree.
-K. I. S. S. I. N. G. Fist comes love, then comes...

 We've working on an [Origami Story](https://origami.ft.com/storybook/).
 We see it as an eventual replacement to our very custom [Origami component registry](https://registry.origami.ft.com/components?active=true&maintained=true).
 Why?
 Because we can maintain less code and take advantage of the substantial Storybook ecosystem.
 Let me tell you some of the reasons why that's super exciting.

 Our current component demos are static.
 Take the [o-button demos](https://registry.origami.ft.com/components/o-buttons@7.0.1) as an example.
 What you see is what you get.
 You can't experiment by changing the type of button, the icon, or button text.
 However in the [o-buttons Storybook](https://origami.ft.com/storybook/?path=/story/button--big) you can try updating a demo with your own content right in the browser under the "controls" tab.